normful/Chrome-Notification/README.md

-A Chrome extension that notifies you when you have more to study on WaniKani.com.
+A Chrome extension that notifies you when you have more to study on bunpro.jp

 ## License